Her Campus Logo Her Campus Logo

 Sofia Coppola consistently shows the woman’s experience perfectly.
 Priscilla shows that women are expected to be compliant at a man’s whim, but women do not have to put up with that.
 Women are strong and will be their own person.
 The freedom of Priscilla at the end of the film left me euphoric and hopeful of my own future.

 Hi!
-I'm a sophomore at SLU majoring in Communication with a focus in Journalism and Media Studies.
+I'm a junior at SLU majoring in Communication with a focus in Journalism and Media Studies.
 I love to read and watch movies, usually in the romance genre.
 I also love to do my own nails, hang with my cats, and go to concerts!
 Thanks for reading <3